equinor/radix-flux/README.md

   Directory: `./production-configs/`
   Configs for all production clusters

+- `playground`
+  Git branch: `release`
+  Directory: `./playground-configs/`
+  Configs for all playground clusters, ie `playground-*`

 - `development`
   Git branch: `master`
   Directory: `./development-configs/`
-  Configs for all development clusters, ie `weekly-*`, `playground-*`
+  Configs for all development clusters, ie `weekly-*`

-## Naming conventions and file structure

-The name of any manifest should use the format `{name-of-resource}.yaml`

-- `README.md`
-  It should always have up-to-date information for the configuration of the corrensponding branch/environment.
-- `/charts/`
-  Contains all helm charts we want flux to deploy.
-  We instruct Flux which charts to deploy and how by using a flux `helmRelease` manifest stored in a different folder.
-- `/development-configs/`
-  Hold all configs that should be deployed into clusters in development environment
-  - `/radix-platform/`
-    Holds all the radix manifests we want flux to control.
-    This can be any type of k8s resource manifest or a helm chart in the form of a flux `helmRelease` manifest.
-- `/production-configs/`
-  Hold all configs that should be deployed into clusters in production environment.
-It should have the structure as the `/development-configs/` directory

 ## Development flow

-1. Test your changes in branch `master`, in directory `/development-configs/`
-1. When satisifed add your production changes into directory `/production-configs/` (remember to verify container registry, image filters etc)
+### Step 1: Test configuration in development

+1. Tweak, add or remove configs the corrensponding directory and branch

+Flux running in development clusters will automatically deploy these changes when it discover a change in the corrensponding directory and branch.

+### Step 2: Move configs to QA/Playground

+1. Create a feature-branch from `master`
+1. Copy the configs you were working on from dev to the playground directory
+1. Update container registry (radixdev/radixprod) and image filters in the configs if necessary
+1. Create a pull request to merge feature-branch into branch `release`, run code review

+Flux running in playground clusters will automatically deploy these changes when it discover a change in the corrensponding directory and branch.

+### Step 3: Move configs to production

+1. Create a feature-branch from `release`
+1. Copy the configs you were working on from playground to the production directory
+1. Update container registry (radixdev/radixprod) and image filters in the configs if necessary
-1. When ready to release to production, create a pull request to branch `release` and run code review
+1. Create a pull request to merge feature-branch into branch `release`, run code review

-1. When merge is complete, verify production cluster state
+Flux running in production clusters will automatically deploy these changes when it discover a change in the corrensponding directory and branch.

 ### How to update manifest image